SatyKrish/digit-ui/docs/features/mcp-setup.md

 ## Overview

 Digit UI uses the Model Context Protocol to connect to external servers that provide tools and capabilities for data analysis, file operations, and other functionality.
-The application supports both real MCP servers and fallback mode for development.
+Servers without configured URLs will show as "Disconnected" and their tools will not be available.

 ## Environment Configuration